heptarch/heptarch.github.io/drafts/demon-bh.md

 Forgetting comes with an entropy cost, as per Landauer's principle.
-Remembering, on the other hand, has two interesting features: first, it *correlates* the demon's memory with the particles in the gas system, and second, is limited by the physical size of this memory.
+Remembering, on the other hand, has two interesting features: first, it *correlates* the demon's memory with the particles in the gas system, and second, it's limited by the physical size of this memory.
 It can't remember everything!